Friday, 6 September 2019

 It was also around this time that I began taking baby steps into investing, with finally taking the decision to start on POSB-invest saver.
 As I read up more, I found out that I was quite hesitant to put money into investments, given how people always said it was risky.
 I also read plenty on why people deployed Dollar Cost Averaging(DCA) into their investment planning, and it was so that emotions could be removed.
 I finally took the courage to start this, and I was glad I did it.
 This monthly plan removed the emotions I had, and at that time, I was comfortable with investing $100 into it.
 I thought of how this $100 seem like a big deal of money, but to many others, it was a comparably insignificant sum.
 Everyone has different perceptions, and I tried to see it from other people's perspective, on how they invested thousands of dollars into their business with no guarantees on whether they will earn it back.
 I took this bold step into another world.

 I soon found myself reading more about what this STI ETF was, what it consisted of, and what were the pros and cons of it.
 It was my first foray into understanding financial metrics that in the past, seemed unimaginable to pick up, PE ratio, Div Yield, ROE, ROI, etc. And finally came the season where dividends came in.
 It was so small and insignificant, I remember it being around $7.
 But still I thought, wow, this does not feel difficult, and my money is still sitting there.
 If I increase the capital, the incoming dividend will be more.
 Wow.
 This led me to reading up more on dividends, and I discovered this wonderful website called dividends.sg.
-It was something that I looked into quite religiously over that period, and it convinced me that dividend payout was almost guaranteed every year(of course, please do your homework, not everything is guaranteed), with companies having different payout dates.
-It solidified the idea that Dividend investing is here to stay, and I was tilting more towards this investment angle, other than doing Trading as another way to increase money.
+It was something that I looked into quite religiously over that period, and it convinced me that dividend payout was almost guaranteed every year(of course, please do your homework as nothing is guaranteed in life), with companies having different payout dates.
+It solidified the idea that Dividend investing is here to stay, and I was tilting more towards this investment angle, other than trading as another way to increase money.

 Lesson 5: Start with ETF, and you need to make the plunge to give it a try.
 It will be the start of a whole new journey.
-Because you own it now, and when you own it, it creates a psychological need to understand what is it you own and protect it.
+Because you own it now, it creates a psychological need to understand what is it you own and protect it.
 And Dividends are the icing on the cake on this journey

 Another Game-Changer